tarwn/lessthandot-hugo/blogs/content/posts/2011-12-21-try-catch-sql-advent-2011.md

 As you can see we got all that information back, that was pretty nice.
-Let&#8217;s take it to the next step
+Let's take it to the next step

 Create the following table to store all the error information in